garrandall/popular-music-data/tracks/love-galore-sza-travis-scott.md

 Love, love, love, oh 'long as we got

-Should've never gave you my number, I did it with you (Ooh) Should've never let you hit it, I split it with you
+Should've never gave you my number, I did it with you (Oh) Should've never let you hit it, I split it with you
 I regret it, you gots a fetish
 You gots a problem, now it's a problem, oh, no